andylamp/stanford_dbclass/README.md

 # Stanford dbclass solutions

-In this repository I've compiled my solutions for the exercises and quizes that I did during my completion of the (infamous) database class offered [here][1] (for free!) by [Prof. Jennifer Widom][2].
+In this repository I've compiled my solutions for the exercises and quizzes that I did during my completion of the (infamous) database class offered [here][1] (for free!) by [Prof. Jennifer Widom][2].